When is the best time to visit India?

 Best for: pleasant weather, the Pushkar Camel Fair

 The weather in many parts of India is cool and dry in November, and most activities are back on again.
 But the biggest drawcard is the Pushkar Camel Fair.
-Every year, thousands of camels (and their owners dressed in their finest garb), villagers and entertainers from all over Rajasthan travel to the holy city of Pushkar to trade and entertain crowds with eyebrow-raising exhibitions – including a much-anticipated moustache competition.
+Every year, thousands of camels (and their owners dressed in their finest garb), villagers and entertainers from all over Rajasthan travel to the holy city of Pushkar to trade and entertain crowds with eyebrow-raising exhibitions – including a much-anticipated mustache competition.

 Best for: hitting Goa’s beaches, dodging the crowds in northern India

 The weather is a mixed bag in December, from cold conditions in the north to clear skies and plentiful sunshine down south.
-It’s one of the busiest months with international travellers arriving in the masses for the festive season break, particularly in Goa, so booking accommodation and activities in advance is recommended.
-If you’d rather dodge the crowds, head north to watch morning prayers along the misty Ganges in Varanasi, or eat your way around Jaipur on a Pink City Rickshaw tour.
+It’s one of the busiest months with international travelers arriving in the masses for the festive season break, particularly in Goa, so booking accommodation and activities in advance is recommended.
+If you’d rather dodge the crowds, head north to watch morning prayers along the misty Ganges in Varanasi or eat your way around Jaipur on a Pink City Rickshaw tour.

 Our tours in India